 When I started at the paper following my 20-year film career, there was a staff of about 10.
 When I quit in 2012, after years of staff reductions, contraction of our service and delivery areas, and moving from an elegant broadsheet to a tab, there was a staff of one.
 Me.
 And the paper, so diminished, was no longer the newspaper that it once was.

-Published by the daily Carroll County Times, the Community Times was eventually absorbed by The Sun Media group (owners of the The Baltimore Sun) when CCT was bought by the media conglomerate a few years ago.
-Somewhere during these permutations, the Community Times electronic archives seem to have disappeared from the internet and are not available through its new website.
+Published by the daily Carroll County Times, the Community Times was eventually absorbed by The Sun Media group (owners of the The Baltimore Sun) when CCT was bought by the media conglomerate and was, a few years later, shut down.
+Somewhere during these permutations, the Community Times electronic archives seem to have disappeared from the internet and are not available through The Sun website.
 So, almost none of my (approximately) 1,900 or so stories have survived.

 I’m hoping to dig up a few of the more memorable to post here: